ThingSet/thingset.github.io/docs/spec/v0.6/introduction/objectives.md

 #### Compatible

-Easy to integrate with existing protocols such as MQTT, HTTP or CoAP and based on common data formats such as JSON or CBOR.
+Easy to integrate with existing protocols such as MQTT or CoAP and based on common data formats such as JSON or CBOR.

 #### Easy to use and human-readable